Kool DJ Red Alert

-Frederick Crute (born November 27, 1956), known professionally as Kool DJ Red Alert, is an American disc jockey who rose to fame on WRKS 98.7 Kiss FM in New York City and is recognized as one of the founding fathers of hip hop music and culture.
+Frederick Crute (born November 27, 1956), known professionally as Kool DJ Red Alert, is an Antiguan-American disc jockey who rose to fame on WRKS 98.7 Kiss FM in New York City and is recognized as one of the founding fathers of hip hop music and culture.
 His weekly radio show airs on WBLS 107.5 FM from Monday to Saturday at 6pm EST.

 Red Alert is one of the first deejays to perform with the architects of hip hop Universal Zulu Nation.
 He built his radio show's fanbase by shouting out to listeners within the Tri-State area.
 Red Alert has been noted for breaking in such acts and artists as A Tribe Called Quest, Queen Latifah, and Black Sheep.
-Red played a vital role in The Bridge Wars beginning in 1986.
-His legend grew immensely after being the first deejay to break the record South Bronx by Boogie Down Productions on his KISS-FM weekend radio show and club gigs in support of the Bronx-based hip hop group versus MC Shan, Marley Marl, and the Juice Crew.
+Red Alert played a vital role in both The Roxanne Wars and The Bridge Wars, two of the first major hip-hop feuds.
+Red Alert's legend grew immensely after he broke the record South Bronx by Boogie Down Productions on his KISS-FM weekend radio show.

 Red Alert holds the all-time record for the most guest appearances among all hip hop artists and personalities in the history of music video.
 When the cassette tapes gained popularity in the 1970s, Red Alert was the first disc jockey to record mix compilation albums, which were later known as mixtapes.
 He also was the first mixshow disc jockey to introduce dancehall to mainstream radio on his KISS 98.7 FM during the mid 1980s.